 What is the Recovery Space?

-The Recovery Space offers a safe, non-clinical, supportive environment for people experiencing a social mental health crisis from 6pm – 11pm 7 days a week at a central location in East Croydon.
+The Recovery Space offers a safe, non-clinical, supportive environment for people experiencing a social mental health crisis from 11am – 4pm from the Croydon Health and Wellbeing Space and from 5pm – 11pm at a central location in East Croydon, 7 days a week.

 We offer short term, recovery focused support for up to 10 persons / evening as an alternative to using other crisis services.

 Crisis Support Workers can work alongside you to help you: